dfintha/barge/README.md

 - `gdb`: Used to debug executable binaries, if the GNU toolset is chosen.
 - `ld`: Used to link the resulting binary, if the GNU toolset is chosen.
 - `gfortran`: Used to compile FORTRAN source files.
+- `cobc`: Used to compile Cobol source files.
 - `doxygen`: Used to generate HTML documentation for projects.
 - `bash`: Used for pre- and post-build shell scripts (if present).
 - `python`: Used for pre- and post-build Python 3 scripts (if present).